- Academics

 ON THIS PAGE:

-What is it? | Program Highlights | How to Apply | Requirements | Our Students
+What is it? | Benefits | How to Apply | Coursework | Our Students

 What is the Urban Science Doctoral Track?

-The doctoral track is specifically designed for students who want to focus on urban science through a cohesive array of in-class and experiential learning activities, while pursuing their PhD at NYU Tandon.
+The Doctoral Track is specifically designed for students who want to focus on urban science through a cohesive array of in-class and experiential learning activities while pursuing their Ph.D. at NYU Tandon.

 - Biomedical Engineering, Ph.D.